reginaldford/sms/readme.md

 `parabolic{};`

-Since there are no variables provided in the context following 'parabolic', the dynmic scoping algorithm will go up to the global context for the values associated with the keys `a` and `x`.
+Since there are no variables provided in the context following 'parabolic', the dynamic scoping algorithm will go up to the global context for the values associated with the keys `a` and `x`.

 The values can be overridden individually: